Banja Koviljača Serbia Attractions

 Saboriste complex

-Rushing around to get as many photos as I can, I stopped at one of the traditional cottages served as a watermill once.
-They say that these wooden houses are originally brought from surrounding villages.
-We had lunch at the traditional restaurant with tasty homemade ‘orasnice’ cookies served with coffee.
-(Mr. Zoran even gave me a recipe, saying that “it never fails”.)
+Rushing to capture as many photos as possible, I stopped at one of the traditional wooden cottages, which once served as a watermill.
+These houses were originally brought here from surrounding villages.
+For lunch, we enjoyed a traditional meal at a local restaurant, ending with delicious homemade “orasnice” cookies served with coffee.
+(Mr. Zoran even shared the recipe, claiming, “It never fails.”)

 Serbia-travel-Loznica-Trsic-Glimpses-of-the-World